usnistgov/KAIROS/README.md

 The software has been updated for SDF 2.3 (beta).

-This is the preliminary scorer and graph G converter.
+This is the preliminary scorer and graph G converter for Phase 2b.

 The software will be updated after we receive the finalized assessment format.